symfony/symfony-docs/cookbook/components/service_container.rst

   </container>

 With this set up its now possible to load several configurations.
-For example one with the general setup stuff und in the second file only services used in tests.
+For example one with the general setup stuff and in the second file only services used in tests.
+Each Configurationfile can override Parameters and Services defined by previous Configurations.

 .. code-block:: php